 First of all: Back up important data

 It's said that if you successfully repair an external hard drive with Terminal, all data stored on the drive keeps intact.
 But the truth is when running Terminal to repair a external hard drive, it will write new data on the drive and the original data is possible to be overwritten.
 So if you have valuable data on the external hard drive, you should you restore data from the corrupted external hard drive at first.

-iBoysoft Data Recovery Software for Mac is a free data recovery tool which can recover deleted files even emptied from Mac Trash, recover lost data from corrupted drive, recover lost data from formatted drive, recover lost data from unmountable hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. Moreover, iBoysoft Data Recovery for Mac supports more than 500 file formats, including pictures, audios, videos, emails.
+iBoysoft Mac Data Recovery is a free data recovery tool which can recover deleted files even emptied from Mac Trash, recover lost data from corrupted drive, recover lost data from formatted drive, recover lost data from unmountable hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. Moreover, iBoysoft Data Recovery for Mac supports more than 500 file formats, including pictures, audios, videos, emails.